 Step 10.
 Store the nuts in an air tight jar or container at room temperature.

 Tins are a fun way to store the candied pecans.
-I found this old nut tin when I was antiquing recently with my friend Sheri.
-Little did I know how perfect it would be for storing these candied pecans.
+I found this old nut tin when I was antiquing recently with my friend Sheri (owner of the awesome online yarn & fabric store The Loopy Ewe).
+Little did I know how perfect the tin would be for storing these candied pecans.

 They'll go NUTS over this gift!